JTYKolesar/azure-freesubs-signup/README.md

 Microsoft Azure is a comprehensive and flexible cloud computing platform that empowers businesses to build, deploy, and manage applications and services across a vast network of data centers.
 With its robust suite of tools and services, Azure provides organizations with the scalability, reliability, and security needed to accelerate growth, drive innovation, and achieve their digital transformation goals.<div>
-This guide will demonstrate how to create a FREE* Azure account, how to setup a WindowsOS virtual machine and how to access it.
+This guide will demonstrate how to create a FREE* Azure account, how to setup a WindowsOS virtual machine and how to connect to it.

 <h2>Requirements</h2>